richcarl/berk/README.md

 berk
 ====

-A benchmarking library for Erlang
+A benchmarking library for Erlang.
+This is very much work in progress, and the API is completely unstable.